 6 tech E&O insurance examples

 Understanding tech E&O claims is critical because you'll know what to expect and be better prepared.
-There's a wide variety of reasons why your company might be facing E&O claims.
+There's a wide variety of reasons why your company might be facing E&O claims, making it necessary to choose a good insurance company.

 1. Data breach